Fedora31/nhcustom2/README.md

 offer any support with this program, but feel free to let me know if something doesn't work as expected or if the database contains errors.

+The program was created to work with the
+[bgum version](https://github.com/Fedora31/no-hats-bgum) of "no hats mod", but should work with other versions.

 ## how to use